The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: When is countable

 \bcor Let $G$ be a separable, metrizable modulo precompact, Baire group.
 If $G$ is a union of fewer than $\fb$ precompact sets, then $G$ is locally precompact. \ecor \bpf By Lemma \ref{modprec}, we may assume that $G$ is metrizable.
 By Corollary \ref{sigmabdd}, $G$ is a union of countably many precompact sets.
 As the closure of precompact sets is precompact, we may assume that these sets are closed.
 As $G$ is Baire, one of these sets has nonempty interior.
 It follows that there is a precompact neighborhood of $e$. \epf

 If every bounded subset of a normed space is separable, then the space is separable.
 Dieudonn\'e \cite{D} asked to what extent this can be generalized to locally convex topological vector spaces.
 Burke and Todorcevic answered this question completely, by showing that the same assertion holds in all locally convex topological vector spaces if, and only if, $\aleph_1<\fb$ \cite{BurTod96}.
-One direction of this assertion is generalized as follows.\footnote{Theorem \ref{bddsepallsep} is trivial when applied to standard boundedness systems on topological groups, but is nontrivial in general.}
+One direction of this assertion is generalized by the following theorem.
+This theorem, which is trivial when applied to standard boundedness systems on topological groups, is nontrivial in general.

-\bthm Let $(G,\N)$ be a metrizable boundedness system, and $\density(G)<\fb$.
+\bthm Let $(G,\N)$ be a metrizable boundedness system with $\density(G)<\fb$.
 If all bounded subsets of $G$ are separable, then $G$ is separable. \ethm \bpf Assume otherwise, and let $D$ be a discrete subset of $G$ of cardinality $\aleph_1$.
 As $\aleph_1<\fb$, we have by Corollary \ref{sigmabdd} that $D$ is a union of countably many bounded sets.
 Thus, $D$ has a (discrete, of course) bounded subset of cardinality $\aleph_1$. \epf